zenato/puppeteer-renderer/README.md

 Useful server side rendering through proxy.
 Outputs HTML, PDF and screenshots as PNG.

+_Updated with HTML string-based rendering, in addition to the already provided URL-based rendering._

 ## Requirements
 You can run Chromium or docker.